pivotal/docs-tap/install-air-gap.hbs.md

 - [Certificate Transparency Log (CTLog)](https://github.com/google/certificate-transparency-go)
 - [The Update Framework (TUF)](https://theupdateframework.io/)

-For an air-gapped environment, an internally accessible Sigstore stack is required.
-While installing, Policy Controller fails to reconcile and deploy in most cases.
-The Policy Controller must be configured with a TUF mirror and TUF root.
+For an air-gapped environment, an internally accessible Sigstore stack is required for keyless authorities.
 For more information about how to set up the Sigstore Stack, see [Install Sigstore Stack](scst-policy/install-sigstore-stack.html).

 ## <a id='install-profile'></a> Install your Tanzu Application Platform profile